elastic/integrations/packages/o365_metrics/docs/README.md

 ## Metrics

-### MailboxQuotastatus
+Uses the Office 365 Graph API to retrieve metrics from Office 365.

-Uses the Office 365 Management Graph API to retrieve metrics from Office 365.
+### MailboxUsage

 **Exported fields**